UDST/manta/README.md

  - CUDA (used versions: 9.0 in Ubuntu)
  - g++ (used versions: 6.4.0 in Ubuntu)
  - Qt5 (used versions: 5.9.5 in Ubuntu)
- - qmake (used verions: 3.1 in Ubuntu)
+ - qmake (used versions: 3.1 in Ubuntu)

 ## Installation & Compilation